 Karen L. King, Hollis Professor of Divinity at Harvard University, was trained in comparative religions and historical studies.
 She is the author of books and articles on the diversity of ancient Christianity, women and gender studies, and religion and violence, including What is Gnosticism?, The Secret Revelation of John, and The Gospel of Mary of Magdala: Jesus and the First Woman Apostle, “Christianity and Torture” in The Oxford Handbook of Religion and Violence, and “The Place of the Gospel of Philip in the Context of Early Christian Claims about Jesus’ Marital Status” in the Journal New Testament Studies 59.[ Letter 27 (2017) ]

-Nadia Kizenko, Professor of History and Director of Religious Studies at the State University of New York, Albany, is the author of A Prodigal Saint: Father John of Kronstadt and the Russian People.
-She studies the intersection of religion and politics in modern Russia and Ukraine, with a special interest in confession, gender, and holy people.[ Letter 80 (2017) ]
+Nadieszda Kizenko, Professor of History and Director of Religious Studies at the State University of New York, Albany, is the author of Good for the Souls: A History of Confession in the Russian Empire, the prize-winning A Prodigal Saint: Father John of Kronstadt and the Russian People, and numerous articles on Orthodox Christianity including “The Feminization of Patriarchy?
+Women in Contemporary Russian Orthodoxy” (winner of Best Article, Association for the Study of Eastern Christianity).
+She studies Orthodox Christian history and liturgy in Russia, Belarus, and Ukraine.[Letter 8 (2021) Letter 80 (2017) ]

 Jennifer Wright Knust, Associate Professor at Boston University, teaches courses in early Christian history and literature, theoretical approaches to religion, and religion and gender.
 Author of Unprotected Texts: The Bible’s Surprising Contradictions about Sex and Desire and editor of Ancient Mediterranean Sacrifice, as well as a number of other books, and articles, her work investigates the transmission of sacred texts, the materiality of ancient religions, and sexual slander, among other topics.[ Letter 55 (2017) ]